Financial Statements

 Trading

-Trading segment revenue decreased by $0.1 million or 8% from $1.6 million in FY2024 to $1.4 million in FY2025, mainly due to fewer trading parts sold.
+Marine Transportation segment external revenue increased by $0.5 million or 56% from $0.9 million in 1HFY2025 to $1.5 million in 1HFY2026, mainly due to more chartering jobs.

-Gross profit was $61.4 million in FY2025, an increase of $2.5 million or 4% from $59.0 million in FY2024, mainly due to higher revenue from Heavy Lift and Haulage segment.
+Gross profit was $38.5 million in 1HFY2026, an increase of $8.2 million or 27% from $30.3 million in 1HFY2025, mainly due to higher revenue from Heavy Lift and Haulage segment.

-Other income was $4.3 million in FY2025, an increase of $0.5 million or 14% from $3.8 million in FY2024, mainly due to higher miscellaneous gains and insurance claim received.
+Other income was $0.9 million in 1HFY2026, a decrease of $1.8 million or 66% from $2.7 million in 1HFY2025, mainly due to lower miscellaneous gains of $0.8 million, interest income of $0.6 million, and insurance claims received of $0.4 million.

-Administrative expenses were $1.9 million in FY2025, an increase of $0.3 million or 18% from $1.6 million in FY2024, mainly due to higher professional fees.
+Administrative expenses were $0.8 million in 1HFY2026, a decrease of $0.1 million or 12% from $0.9 million in 1HFY2025, mainly due to lower professional fees.

 S$'000